Navaden/CVDtest/README.md

 python main.py
 ```

 ## Usage
 - Type your name and select the button "Begin"
 - The software displays some shades of a color, your task is to select the odd-one-out -- the shade that is a different color than the others, as you progress, the quiz will get harder.

 ## Donate
-If you wanna donate anything to me, you can buy me something off of my bandcamp wishlist.
+If you wanna donate anything to me, you can buy me something off of my bandcamp wishlist. <br>
 https://bandcamp.com/navaden

 ## Credits
 Everything here developed by Navaden (me)